First of all...

 Rogue - Green Paladin - Yellow Warlock - Black Wizard - Blue Cleric - White Enemies - Red

 I flip them to remember that the person took their turn already.
-I keep them so that everyone can see.
+I keep them so that everyone can see them.

 One more thing: tiny colourful sticky notes to put on the board or on the characters.
 For example, can be used to mark who is affected by Fiery Fire.